defconfurs/dcfurs-badge-dc28/README.md

 ### Further Reading
  * Source code for the FPGA and bootloaders are available on [GitHub](https://github.com/defconfurs/dc28-fur-fpga)
- * A beb-based tool for creating JSON animations URL TBD!
+ * A web-based tool for creating JSON animations URL TBD!

 Building the Animations
 -----------------------